 - liver disease requiring transplantation

-Integrated Specialty Care for Pediatric GI
+Integrated Specialty Care for Pediatric Digestive Disorders

 We have specialty programs dedicated to the care of children with specific chronic pediatric GI conditions.
-These clinics allow for a Nemours pediatric gastroenterologist to work alongside other pediatric specialists, nurse practitioners, licensed clinical social workers, and registered dietitians in a child-centered environment.
+These clinics allow for a Nemours pediatric gastroenterologist to work alongside other pediatric specialists, nurse practitioners, licensed clinical social workers and registered dietitians in a child-centered environment.

 Phone: (302) 651-4200